michael-lazar/ccso-nameserver/README.md

 Inetd is not very popular anymore and has been largely supplanted by other services.
 For my implementation, I decided to use [systemd sockets](https://www.freedesktop.org/software/systemd/man/systemd.socket.html) instead.
 Systemd binds to port 105 on the host machine, and everytime there's an incoming connection it launches an ephemeral docker container that executes the ``qi`` binary.
 The container runs for the duration of the connection and shuts down once the connection closes.

-Here's what the service files look like:
+Here's what the systemd service looks like:

 ```ini
 # /etc/systemd/system/ccso@.service